pkegg/PortMaster-build/ports/portmaster-refactor/README.md

 # Summary
-This is the implementation of portmaster.
+This is a re-implementation of portmaster scripts using `global-functions` to simplify scripting.
+It is capable of being run under: Ubuntu Linux and MacOS in addition to device specific code (useful for testing).

 ## Testing
 PortMaster aims to be easy to test.
 As it doesn't **require** much beyond `dialog`/`wget`/`curl`, it's easy to run on any platform to verify functionality.